Workflow Vs. Process: Clearing Things Upon 15 February 2021

 According to Stanley, allowing the SME to have more control over their workflows demonstrates a mutual trust between leadership and team members.
 “This is the key to continuous improvement and business growth.”

 Want to ensure your workflows support important business processes?
 Try Glasscubes, a workflow enabler and collaboration suite.
-Start your free trial today.
+Request a guided demo of Glasscubes today.

 Here’s an example from Stanley that helps draw the line between a workflow and process.
 Consider a request for quote (RFQ).
 The input is the customer sending an RFQ for parts or service, and the output is the finished quote being sent back to the customer.
 Within that RFQ process, there are multiple workflows: